TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 ### Set Followers Can Follow

+Pick a specific follower, or all followers.
+You can make the followers stop following, or resume following, the party leader.
+(For more options for controlling follower movement, we recommend [Tyruswoo Follower Control](https://www.tyruswoo.com/downloads/rpg-maker-plugin-downloads/#follower-control-mz).)

 ### Change Move Route Alignment

+Use this plugin command to change whether characters must align to the grid before they begin a move route.

 ### Move

+Use this plugin command to assign advanced movement commands.
+Its Move Command argument has the following sub-arguments:
+- **Mover** - The character, event, or vehicle that should move.
+- **Direction** - This can be random, any cardinal or diagonal direction you choose, forward, backward, toward other, or away from other.
+- **Distance** - This is the move distance in tiles.
+- **Other** - The other character, event, or vehicle that the mover is moving toward or away from.
+This only needs to be set if the Direction is "toward other" or "away from other"; otherwise its value doesn't matter.
+- **Mover Event Id** - If the mover is an event other than this event, specify its Event ID here.
+Otherwise, you can leave this blank.
+- **Other Event Id** - If the mover is moving toward or away from an event that isn't this event, put the other event's ID here.
+Otherwise, you can leave this blank.

+In addition to defining the Move Command, you can choose whether the active event should **Wait For Completion** of this move, and whether this command should **Skip If Cannot Move**.

 ### Change Touch/Mouse Input

+You can use this to turn touch/mouse input on or off during gameplay.

 ### Recalculate Collision Mesh